Mulan (2009 film)

 Mulan: Rise of a Warrior (花木蘭 (花木兰, Huā Mùlán)), also known as Mulan: Legendary Warrior, is a 2009 Chinese action war film starring Zhao Wei as the titular protagonist.
 The director, Jingle Ma, explained that the film is vastly different from the 1998 Walt Disney animated film and stated, "Zhao Wei's appearance is closer to that in my imagination".
-Zhao Wei was cast by Ma as Hua Mulan over previously-considered actresses Zhang Ziyi, Michelle Yeoh, and Liu Yifei, the latter of whom would later play the titular character in Disney’s remake of the 1998 animated film.
+Zhao Wei was cast by Ma as Hua Mulan over previously considered actresses Zhang Ziyi, Michelle Yeoh, and Liu Yifei, the latter of whom would later play the titular character in Disney's remake of the 1998 animated film.
 (Note: Yifei would portray the character in the 2020 live-action remake of the 1998 animated film.)

 Plot

-In 450 A.D., the ruling Chinese dynasty is under constant threat from the Rouran tribes.
+In 450 A.D., the ruling Chinese Wei Dynasty is under constant threat from the Rouran tribes.
 The Chinese army conducts a nationwide draft.
 A retired soldier named Hua Hu insists on enlisting again to serve his country.
-Mulan (Zhao Wei), his young daughter, is quite intelligent and skilled in various martial arts.
-But because she is a woman, she cannot enlist.
-Mulan tricks her father, steals his armor and weapon, disguises herself as a boy and enters the Wei army in her father's place.
+Mulan (Zhao Wei), his young daughter, is quite intelligent and skilled in various martial arts, but because she is a woman, she cannot enlist.
+Mulan tricks her father, steals his armor and weapon, disguises herself as a man and enters the Wei army in her father's place.

 Through the harsh military training, Mulan proves to be quite courageous, quick-thinking, and unstoppable, always helping others fend off the army bullies.
-She gains the attention of Wentai (Chen Kun), the battalion's Sub Commander.
+She gains the attention of Wentai (Chen Kun), the battalion's sub-commander.
 They soon befriend and develop a mutual fondness and liking for one another.

 One night, when Wentai is taking a bath in a hot spring, he accidentally runs into Mulan.
 After a brief skirmish, Mulan escapes without exposing her identity.
 However, Wentai becomes determined to uncover the woman hiding among the troops.
 To make things worse, the army bully loses a jade pendant and a strip-search is ordered.
 Terrified to reveal herself as a woman and tarnish her father's reputation, Mulan admits that she committed the theft.
+The battalion commander orders Mulan to be executed the following day.

 In prison, she tells Wentai the truth and he promises to keep her secret until the very end.
-When the Rourans launch a surprise attack, Wentai releases Mulan from jail, but Mulan stays back to fight.
-Her life is spared and she is also promoted to be a sub-commander.
+When the Rouran launch a surprise attack, Wentai releases Mulan from jail and tells her to escape, but Mulan stays behind to fight.
+Her life is spared and she is promoted to sub-commander, with Wentai promoted to battalion commander after the previous commander was killed in the battle.